aldoresendiz/JS-MemoryGame/README.md

   - After the game is over the words 'Game Over' are intermitently displayed in the center of the keyboard

 # 10/03/2023
+  - Added a timer at the beginning of a new game

   -- Credits Below